 - paint a minimum of two coats of paint

-- seal with a flat water based sealer like General Finishes High Performance
+- seal with flat water-based sealer like General Finishes High Performance

 - enjoy your reinvented piece of furniture!